 Over the past 5 years, numerous requests for non-motorized trails, from both residents and visitors, have been made.
-Residents and visitors have cited safety and accessibility concerns with walking and cycling due to the current lack of trails.
-Due to the cumulation of requests for safe walking/ cycling paths, the known economic spinoffs and the Municipalities ties to outdoor recreation, the investigation and development of trail plan was launched.
-This trail plan provides clear guidance on the development and construction of a trail network throughout the Municipality.
+Residents and visitors cite safety and accessibility concerns with walking and cycling due to the current lack of trails.
+The cumulation of requests for safe walking/ cycling paths, the known economic spin-offs and the Municipalities ties to outdoor recreation, led to the investigation and development of this trail plan.
+This plan provides clear guidance on the development and construction of a trail network throughout the Municipality.
 The plan identifies trail location, construction standards, and phases.
 The plan brings together the vision and goals into a concrete actionable framework that will increase the community's infrastructure for all the above-mentioned benefits.